tradingview/lightweight-charts/docs/customization.md

 #### Price Format

-`priceFormatter` function can be used to customize the format of the price displayed on the price scale for crosshair value and labels.
+`priceFormatter` function can be used for the format customization of the price displayed on the price scale for crosshair value and labels.

 ```javascript
 const chart = createChart(document.body, {